You are here

 Location: Staunton Walmart, Waynesboro Walmart,

-Convenient care tackles the most minor of cases, such as ear infections and sore throats, as well as work and school physicals.
-Staffed by nurse practitioners and treating patients older than age 6.
+Convenient care tackles the most minor of cases, such as ear infections and sore throats, as well as sports physicals.
+Staffed by nurse practitioners and physician assistants, and treating patients older than age 2.

 - allergies, except severe reactions